dotnet/arcade/Documentation/Projects/Signing/SigningPlan.md

 - we will not sign NonShipping packages

+- we will perform signing validation on promoted builds.

 \* *Initial investigation and exploration has shown that it **should** be possible to extract an MSI's contents, sign, and repackage them.
 The current plan is contingent upon being able to repackage installers.
 We have begun a proof of concept on repackaging MSI's, but that work is still in progress.
 If that proves not to be possible, then we will scrap this plan and pursue other options (such as a queue/await model) to reduce sign times during official builds.*

 ## Moving in stages